cbourke/ComputerScienceII/documents/syllabus.md

 ### Assignments

+The majority of your assessment will be based on assignments whose point values may vary.
 There are 8 assignments as well as a design document.
 Assignments will be due 1 second before midnight Friday evening the week that they are due.
 Code and other relevant *artifacts* must be submitted using handin unless otherwise stated.

 In this course, most of the assignments build on prior assignments.